IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-features-navigation.md

 - Apple Key
 - None

-The following code snippet demonstrates how you can enable UI navigation in the data chart.
+The following code snippet demonstrates how you can enable UI navigation in the chart.
 The following will only allow zooming while holding the **Shift** key and panning while holding the **Alt** key:

+Note, this also applies to `CategoryChart` and `FinancialChart`.

 ```razor
 <DataChart Height="400px" Width="100%"